PelerYuan/SchoolWork/Syncsys-WinClient/README.md

 This project is developed by two senior high school students, with the great help and support from their computer science teacher.
 For more information, please see *Authors, License, Acknowledgements*.

+## Overview

+### Basic functions

+- Find and connect to the server according to the local settings.

+- Batch modify the Windows registry
+- Batch modify Windows network configuration
+- Listening to the broadcast and automatically get static IP and host names when the server address that is saved locally is unavailable.
+- Separate files/folders (NFS/SMB)

+### Advanced features

+- Remote control (VNC)
+- Screen monitoring

 ## How to use

 ### Installation